 - How do issues of race, class, gender, and equity intersect with state intervention in public education?

 We welcome submissions of original research articles, policy analyses, and editorials.
 Submissions should align with Texas Education Review’s mission to advance critical dialogue on educational policy and practice.
 All manuscripts will undergo a rigorous peer-review process.
+For this special issue, we also welcome submissions of structured abstracts for empirical and conceptual research papers.

 - An article no more than 7,000 words (not including endnotes, references, tables and appendices).
 Editorials are also encouraged and must fall between 1,000-3,000 words.